SF-WDI-LABS/react-vending-machine/README.md

 _As a vendor, I want customers to see what they can buy so I can give them an incentive to put money in the machine._

 - The machine shows a list of items with their prices and remaining inventory.
-- The list of items is populated from `item.service`, which uses the external API to return an array of item objects.
+- The list of items is populated from `items`, the array of objects at the top of the `App.js` file.

 ### Code Together: Select Item